The 2025 Reinhart-Heinrich Doctoral Thesis Award

 2008

-Thomas Maiwald (University of Freiburg, DE)
+Thomas Maiwald (University of Freiburg, Germany)

 Thesis title: Dynamical Modeling of Biological Systems